top of page

 Oh, how we hate winter, not for her bitter winds and driving rain (we have jackets, shelters and heaters for those), no, it is the number of orphan lambs who find themselves in often the most hopeless of situation, landing at the mercy of a kind heart.
 We truly thank those who support the work of Edgar’s Mission, without your belief in our work, lambs such as Little Girl Pink would have the bleakest of futures.

-David Copperfield and Trottwood Copperfield
+David Copperfield and Trottswood Copperfield

-Trottwood Copperfield, although small in size, is great in courage.
+Trottswood Copperfield, although small in size, is great in courage.
 Perhaps a reflection of his saviour, who could have simply driven past on that fateful day when they spied the wee chap desperately trying to suckle from his sick mum, who was unable to rise.
-Pretty much in the middle of nowhere, and almost without a hope of kindness to save him, this could have been Trottwood’s worst day.
+Pretty much in the middle of nowhere, and almost without a hope of kindness to save him, this could have been Trottswood’s worst day.
 But it wasn’t—although he didn’t know it yet.
 With help at hand proving to be almost as elusive as a phone signal, our kind heart could have been forgiven for giving up.

 But that was never on the cards, for they had compassion in their heart and determination in their stride as they set off to alert the farmer to the plight of the animals in his care.
 With him quickly recognising the demands of caring for a newborn lamb were beyond his means or enthusiasm, and with a property to manage and a large flock to tend, the task of raising a tiny male lamb was easily and quickly relinquished, whilst a pledge was made to help the ewe.
 Heartbreaking as it was to separate the lamb from the ailing mother, our Good Samaritan knew this was to be the best outcome they could achieve on this day.

-Now, while Trottwood Copperfield is almost a dead ringer* for our little David Copperfield, there is no blood relation.
+Now, while Trottswood Copperfield is almost a dead ringer* for our little David Copperfield, there is no blood relation.
 However, we recognise that family doesn’t always mean your mum, dad and siblings.
 What it does mean is having those around you who love and care for you, those who cheer you on through your highest of highs and are right there by your side for the lowest of lows.
-And that special family is exactly what dear little Trotwood has found as we have welcomed him, too, into our lamb clan of 2017!
+And that special family is exactly what dear little Trotwood has found as we have welcomed him, too, into the lamb clan of 2017!

 *‘Dead ringer’ is Aussie slang for lookalike.